dangtuanhuy/assembla-to-jira-migration/README.md

 An additional output file `data/jira/:space/jira-ticket-links.csv` is created which contains those embedded ticket links that could not be resolved.
 This is used in the following step.

+Once completed, check if there are any failed ticket imports where in the `results` column a value of `NOK` is indicated.
+If present, you can create the Jira issue manually.

 Note: it is not possible for the original reporter (creator) of the Assembla ticket to be able to create a new issue, this is only allowed for the admin user, e.g. `headers = JIRA_HEADERS`.

 ### Update ticket links